Kyle-912/P2P-File-Share/README.md

 Start creates a new server socket port and listens for incoming tcp requests, for which it creates a new handler when it does receive one.

 #### *Handler*
 A handler passed a socket connection and a peerProcess Parent object.
 It also creates the out and in object streams, establishes a handshake, and sends the bitfield of the peer to the client.

 #### *run*
-In our run for the Server, similar to the Client, we are running an endless loop that receives a message and then paases the message synchrounously to the parent peerProcess object.
+In our run for the Server, similar to the Client, we are running an endless loop that receives a message and then passes the message synchronously to the parent peerProcess object.
 Then depending on what the return value is sends a message back to the client.

 #### *sendMessage*
 Takes in a byte array and writes to the object output stream.

 #### *receiveMessage*
-Is called from the run() and takes in a byte array message through the object input stream, which is then initiliazed as a Messge object from the byte array.
+Is called from the run() and takes in a byte array message through the object input stream, which is then initiliazed as a Message object from the byte array.

 #### *sendHaveMessage*
 Sends a have message to the client that we have a specific piece.

 #### *unchoke*
-Sends an unchoke to the conncected client.
+Sends an unchoke to the connected client.

 #### *choke*
 Sends a choke to the connected client.